kaist-avelab/K-Radar_V1/readme.md

 [2022-09-30] The `K-Radar` dataset is made available via a network-attached storage (NAS) <a href="https://kaistavelab.direct.quickconnect.to:54568/">download link</a>.

+[2022-12-01] The `K-Radar` dataset is being uploaded to Google Drive.
+It will take time to upload our entire dataset.

 ## Preparing the Dataset

 * Via our server